-Learn all there is to know about what Takt time is, how to define it and how it is different than cycle time and lead time.
+Learn all there is to know about what Takt time is, how to define it, and how it is different than cycle time and lead time.

-It wouldn’t be farfetched to say that Lean management owes a great deal of its success to pulling new work in progress instead of pushing it.
+It wouldn’t be farfetched to say that Lean management owes a great deal of its success in pulling new work in progress instead of pushing it.
 This allows you to create and deliver value to your customers only when there is a demand.

 However, managing a pull system wouldn’t be possible without maintaining a continuous flow of work.
 This is not an easy task as demand is in a constant state of flux.
 In order to meet demand and run your process in the leanest and most efficient way, you need to define takt time for your work process.

 Takt time is the rate at which you need to complete a product to meet customer demand.
 For example, if you receive a new product order every 4 hours, your team needs to finish a product in 4 hours or less to meet demand.

 Takt time is your sell rate and can easily be categorized as the heartbeat of your work process.
 It allows you to optimize your capacity in the most appropriate way to meet demand without keeping too much inventory in reserve.

 The term originates from the German word “takt”, which means a beat or a pulse.
 Takt time was first used as a metric in the 1930s in Germany for airplane manufacturing.
 Twenty years later, it contributed significantly to Toyota's rise from a small Japanese carmaker to the largest automobile company in the world.